-Secondly, through networking and gaining new contacts during their placements, a number of volunteers found employment opportunities, many of which followed directly on from their vi.
-Greater clarity on career path
+Secondly, through networking and gaining new contacts during their placements, a number of volunteers found employment opportunities, many of which followed directly on from their placements and involved them remaining in their placement country.
+In some cases, opportunities at host partner organisations have been taken up by volunteers completing their placements.